-Figure 14.
-Read Data Instruction (SPI Mode only)
+Figure 15.
+Read Data with 4-Byte Address Instruction (SPI Mode only)

-8.2.7 Fast Read (0Bh)
+8.2.12 Fast Read (0Bh)

 The Fast Read instruction is similar to the Read Data instruction except that it can operate at the highest possible frequency of FR (see AC Electrical Characteristics).
-This is accomplished by adding eight "dummy" clocks after the 24-bit address as shown in Figure 16.
+This is accomplished by adding eight "dummy" clocks after the 24/32-bit address as shown in Figure 16.
 The dummy clocks allow the devices internal circuits additional time for setting up the initial address.
 During the dummy clocks the data value on the DO pin is a "don't care".

 Figure 16a.
-Fast Read Instruction (SPI Mode)
+Fast Read Instruction (SPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode